muskaan-0908/Gesture_controlled_desktop/README.md

 ## Overview

-The Gesture Controlled Desktop System is a computer vision based application that allows users to control desktop functions using hand gestures captured through a webcam.
-The system combines real-time gesture recognition with a web-based dashboard that enables users to add, manage, and retrain custom gestures.
+Gesture Controlled Desktop System is a real-time computer vision application that allows users to control desktop actions using hand gestures captured through a webcam.
+The system combines MediaPipe-based hand tracking with a Random Forest machine learning model to recognize gestures and trigger desktop automation tasks.

-The objective of this project is to provide a more intuitive and accessible method of human-computer interaction by integrating machine learning, desktop automation, and a user-friendly interface.
+The project focuses on creating a customizable and user-friendly interaction system where users can record their own gestures, retrain the model, and control applications without traditional input devices.

 ---

-## Key Features
+## Features

-- Real-time hand gesture detection using webcam input
+- Real-time hand landmark detection using MediaPipe
+- Gesture classification using Random Forest
-- Customizable gesture recording and management
+- Custom gesture recording through a web dashboard
-- Machine learning based gesture classification
-- One-click model retraining from the dashboard
+- One-click retraining workflow
-- Bootstrap-based web interface for user interaction
+- Bootstrap-based user interface
+- FastAPI backend for communication
-- Desktop automation including media control and navigation shortcuts
+- Desktop automation using gesture recognition
+- Modular architecture separating UI, backend, and detector

 ---

-## Technology Stack
+## Tech Stack

 ### Frontend
 - HTML